 We’ve provided an Employee Skills Matrix template here if you’d like to create one for yourself.
 Simply copy the document and save it to your own Google Drive before beginning.

-When we were going through this process at Anderson, which is located in Northeast Arkansas, we noticed that a lot of their technicians were new immigrants, nearly all of whom were Latino.
+When we were going through this process at HVAC business, we noticed that a lot of their technicians were new immigrants, nearly all of whom were Latino.

 A lot of these people don’t speak English or speak it rather poorly.
 So, the crew leaders inevitably ended up being those people who could speak English well enough to be translators.